-$\frac{\text{Livestock and Poultry}}{137}$ - Although most effectively transferred to man via meat and poultry, this pathway would still contribute significant quantities of 90Sr to the diet.
-Prediction of 137 Cs and 90 Sr concentrations in pork and chicken has been based on data obtained from rats.
-Table 188 summarizes data on the transfer coefficient of 137 Cs in muscle of herbivores that provide meat for human consumption, calculated from environmental data reported for cattle12, sheep, and deer 13 .
-The transfer coefficient is defined as pCi/g wet tissue $\div pCi/g$ dry feed.
-Included in Table 188 are the transfer coefficients for rock ptarmigan and willow grouse14, two herbivorous game
+Livestock and Poultry - Although 137Cs is the radionuclide that would be most effectively transferred to man via meat and poultry, this pathway would still contribute significant quantities of 90Sr to the diet.
+Prediction of 137Cs and 90Sr concentrations in pork and chicken has been based on data obtained from rats.
+Table 188 summarizes data on the transfer coefficient of 137Cs in muscle of herbivores that provide meat for human consumption, calculated from environmental data reported for cattle 12, sheep, and deer 13.
+The transfer coefficient is defined as pCi/g wet tissue ÷ pCi/g dry feed.
+Included in Table 188 are the transfer coefficients for rock ptarmigan and willow grouse 14, two herbivorous game